vsoch/vsoch.github.io/_posts/2018/2018-08-16-opensource-art.md

 <a href="https://vsoch.github.io//opensource-art/gallery/vanessa-sochat-nature/layer-conv2-norm2-vanessa-sochat-nature.jpg"><img src="https://vsoch.github.io//opensource-art/gallery/vanessa-sochat-nature/layer-conv2-norm2-vanessa-sochat-nature.jpg" alt="image" /></a>
 </div>

-I'm not hugely interested in the models or algorithms here, but I want to point out that this is another entrypoint for open source collaboration.
+I'm not hugely interested in the models or algorithms here.
+I'm optimized to just figure out how it works, and then inject creativity to quickly make some nice variations!
+But I want to point out that this is another entrypoint for open source collaboration.

 > The engineer that loves the algorithms can contribute to the algorithm.